Blog series on Define Statutory Reports : Introduction

 Reporting Activity: Reporting is typically a multi-step process and each sub process is emulated via a reporting activity in ACR.
 Reporting activities can be of the type report generation and non-report generation.
 While the report generation activity helps in the generation of the actual documents for submission, the non-report generation activities help in pre or post processes associated to the same.

-In the subsequent blog posts of this series tabulated below, we’ll explore the details of how to create each of these artefacts and how to link them together and consume them in the Run Compliance Reports application.
+In the subsequent blog posts of this series tabulated below, we’ll explore the details of how to create each of these artefacts and how to link them together and consume them in the Run Statutory Reports application.

 |How to create a new Report Definition|